IGB Commercial REIT IPO – 8 Things You Need To Know

 Compare to the external IPO applicants, IGB Berhad shareholders are guaranteed to get the restricted offering should they choose to take up the offer.
 External IPO applicants will need to go through the usual IPO balloting process, which can be hit-or-miss.

 Furthermore, for each of the 2 units of IGB Commercial REIT IPO unit offer acceptance, IGBB shareholders are also in line to accept a Distribution-In-Specie.
 The normal process of receiving special dividends is usually in cash dividends.
 However, for a distribution-in-specie arrangement, distributions will be fulfilled in terms of more units of IGB Com REIT.

 For every 2 units of IGB Com REIT, IGBB shareholders will receive 3 more units of IGB Com REIT units as distribution-in-specie.

 Hence, the weighted average per unit of IGB Com REIT for an IGBB shareholder will only be at RM0.40 per unit.
 By paying RM2 for 2 units and getting another 3 for free, the weighted average price to be RM0.40.
 This is calculated by dividing RM2 by 5 units of IGB Com REIT.

-But for those who have attended Dividend Gems, most of us would still on the fence on the near term prospects and some vital KPIs of IGB Commercial REIT.
+But for those who have attended Dividend Gems, most of us would still be on the fence about the near term prospects and some vital KPIs of IGB Commercial REIT.